Hearing Test & Screenings

 Auditory brainstem response (ABR) testing detects the sensorineural hearing loss.
 In this test, electrodes are placed on your scalp and on each earlobe.
 Clicking noises are then sent through earphones.
 The electrodes monitor your brain’s response to the clicking noises and record the response on a graph.
 This test is also called brainstem auditory evoked response (BAER) testing or auditory brainstem evoked potential (ABEP) testing.

-How does a Hearing Test feel?
+How does a Hearing Evaluation feel?

 There is normally no discomfort involved with a hearing test.